solita/solita.github.com/_posts/2016-10-10-episerver-developer-meetup-solita.md

 date: 2016-10-10 15:45:00 +0200
 excerpt: What happened in the second Episerver developer meetup held in Helsinki
 categories:
-- Episerver
+- EPiServer
 tags:
-- Episerver
+- EPiServer
 - DOTNET
 - DevOps
-- performance
+- Performance
-- meetup
+- Meetup
 ---
 Solita organized a meetup for Finnish Episerver developers in Helsinki on the 29th of September.
 The meetup consisted of food, beer and presentations.
 The event was a successor to the spring's Episerver dev meetup and was as fun and cozy as the first one.
 This time we had a bit more time in the end for the networking than last time!